zygyz/romp/README.md

 ### Installing

 ROMP relies on several packages.
-One need to install packages listed below
+One need to install packages listed below.
+We also provide an installation script install.sh which summarizes the command lines listed below.
+One needs to make sure clang version 8.0.0 or later version is properly installed before invoking the script.

 1. Clang version 8.0.0 or later version (required)
    - [Clang](https://github.com/llvm-mirror/clang) could be downloaded from [https://github.com/llvm-mirror/clang](https://github.com/llvm-mirror/clang)